alyocord/QuillDB/README.md

 # QuillDB
-A database system that might be used in Alyocord
+A NoSQL database system that might be used in Alyocord